Charged With DUI ?

 Anyone who is convicted of a DUI and drives for a living will not be able to cover up the incident as the DMV periodically sends out up to date information about driving records to employers.
 If it is revealed that a driver has a conviction then firing could be a distinct possibility.
 Having a potentially dangerous driver on the road is one thing but the employer’s insurer would be reluctant to insure a driver with a drunk driving record.
 However, some employers have a waiting period and once 5 years is up and you have avoided trouble then you may be offered a driving job.

 The concept behind at-will employment becomes important for these cases because it allows the employer to fire an employee under circumstances that can arise when an employee is arrested for drunk driving.
 Federal laws offer protection from discrimination for certain job candidates based on previous convictions.
 However, once an employee is hired the employer can use his discretion and can fire an employee for a further arrest or conviction.
 Employees who are working with an employment contract may also be fired if the conditions of the job are that the employee has to avoid a criminal arrest and conviction.

 Those facing charges in Orange County or Riverside may contact my office for a free case evaluation.
-Our attorneys have decades of combined experience having represented more than 5,000 defendants.
+Our Riverside Felony DUI Lawyers have decades of combined experience having represented more than 5,000 defendants.
 Call (888) 250-2865 to obtain a free case evaluation from one of our skilled attorneys and find out how we can help you get through this.